anybot22/Bio/README.md

 <!-- Visitor Counter -->
 <img src="https://komarev.com/ghpvc/?username=zenithu-s&color=3aa1bf&style=for-the-badge&label=HELLO+VISITOR" width=110>

-<p>I'm zenithu, a computer science engineering student.
-As a learner and a tech enthusiast, I am always curious about new technology.
-I have a very practical learning approach.
-It helps me solve problems and build logic.
-Creating stuff that solves real-life problems and automates tedious tasks is what I like to do.</p>
+<p>I'm zenithu, still learning computer science.
+As a learner and a tech enthusiast, I am always curious about new technology.Creating stuff that solves real-life problems and automates tedious tasks is what I like to do.</p>
-<p>Looking forward to collaborating on innovative projects 🔥.</p>
+<p>Looking forward to collaborating on innovative projects 🔥</p>

 <br>